Toronto: Tourism

 The Royal Ontario Museum is a museum of world culture and natural history.
 The Toronto Zoo is home to over 5,000 animals representing over 460 distinct species.
-The Art Gallery of Ontario contains a large collection of Canadian, European, African and contemporary artwork, and also plays host to exhibits from museums and galleries all over the world.
+The Art Gallery of Ontario contains an extensive collection of Canadian, European, African and contemporary artwork.
+Also, it hosts exhibits from museums and galleries from all over the world.
 The Gardiner Museum of ceramic art is the only museum in Canada entirely devoted to ceramics, and the Museum's collection contains more than 2,900 ceramic works from Asia, the Americas, and Europe.
-The city also hosts the Ontario Science Centre, the Bata Shoe Museum, and Textile Museum of Canada.
+The city also hosts the Bata Shoe Museum and Textile Museum of Canada.
+The Ontario Science Centre is being relocated from its original Don Mills location within Toronto.

-Other prominent art galleries and museums include the Design Exchange, the Museum of Inuit Art, the TIFF Bell Lightbox, the Museum of Contemporary Art Toronto Canada, the Institute for Contemporary Culture, the Toronto Sculpture Garden, the CBC Museum, the Redpath Sugar Museum, the University of Toronto Art Centre, Hart House, the TD Gallery of Inuit Art, Little Canada and the Aga Khan Museum.
+Other prominent art galleries and museums include the Design Exchange, the TIFF Lightbox, the Museum of Contemporary Art Toronto Canada, the Institute for Contemporary Culture, the Toronto Sculpture Garden, the CBC Museum, the Redpath Sugar Museum, the University of Toronto Art Centre, Hart House, the TD Gallery of Inuit Art, Little Canada and the Aga Khan Museum.
 The city also runs its own museums, which include the Spadina House.
 The Don Valley Brick Works is a former industrial site that opened in 1889 and was partly restored as a park and heritage site in 1996, with further restoration being completed in stages since then.
-The Canadian National Exhibition ("The Ex") is held annually at Exhibition Place, and is the oldest annual fair in the world.
+The Canadian National Exhibition ("The Ex") is held annually at Exhibition Place and is the oldest annual fair in the world.
 The Ex has an average attendance of 1.25 million.

 City shopping areas include the Yorkville neighbourhood, Queen West, Harbourfront, the Entertainment District, the Financial District, and the St. Lawrence Market neighbourhood.
 The Eaton Centre is Toronto's most popular tourist attraction with over 52 million visitors annually.